lemonpaul/django-playlist/README.md

 ### Prerequisites

-This project use postgresql database and yandex music api library.
+This project use Django, postgresql database and yandex music api library.
 You need to install them.

 ```
-pip3 install psycopg2 yandex-music
+pip3 install Django psycopg2 yandex-music
 ```

 ### Installing